SUSC Premier Invitational Rules and Guidelines

 Playoffs - Overtime

 If the score is tied at the end of regulation, teams will proceed straight to penalty kicks to determine the winner.
 Teams will go 5 rounds, and if tied after 5 rounds, they will progress through single rounds until a winner is determined.
-Players taking the penalty kicks must be chosen from the 9 players (U11 & U12)/11 players (U13 & U14) that are on the field at the end of the overtime period.
+Players taking the penalty kicks must be chosen from the 7 players (U9 & U10), 9 players (U11 & U12) or 11 players (U13 & U14) that are on the field at the end of the overtime period.